Best Hoka Max Cushion Running Shoes

 How Hoka's Cushioning Technology Works

 • Meta-Rocker Geometry: Both the Early Stage and Late Stage Meta-Rocker designs create a fulcrum effect, like the wheels of a bike, to smoothly roll you through your gait cycle.
-This reduces the work your foot and lower leg have to do.
+That reduces the work your foot and lower leg have to do.

 • Supercritical EVA Foam: Found in the new Bondi 9, this foam is processed with CO2 or nitrogen under pressure, creating a midsole that's lighter, bouncier, and more durable than traditional EVA foams.
 You get more energy back with each step.